pi-46-tropical-fox/fancy-todo/server/api_doc.md

-# My FancyTodo Server
-Fancy Todo.
+# Todo Fancy App
+Website for manage your todo.
 This app has :
 * CRUD Todo
-* Register and Login
 * JSON formatted response

 &nbsp;